ojcchar/ojcchar.github.io/_service/program-committee-member.md

 date: 2016-01-18
 ---

+* 41st IEEE International Conference on Software Maintenance and Evolution (**ICSME’25**): Research Track and New Ideas and Emerging Results Track
 * 33rd ACM International Conference on the Foundations of Software Engineering (**FSE’25**): Research Track
 * 40th IEEE International Conference on Software Maintenance and Evolution (**ICSME’24**): New Ideas and Emerging Results Track
 * 46th ACM/IEEE International Conference on Software Engineering (**ICSE’24**): Research Track